Baptistemontan/leptos_i18n/docs/book/src/reduce_size/01_datagen.md

 ## Disable compiled data

-The first step to remove those excess informations is to disable the default data provider; it is activated by the `"icu_compiled_data"` feature that is enabled by default.
+The first step to remove this excess information is to disable the default data provider.
+It is activated by the `"icu_compiled_data"` feature, which is enabled by default.
 So turn off default features or remove this feature.

 ## Custom provider